-When I hit the labour market 10 years ago with a major in philosophy, and after a detour as a teacher decided to test my luck in the private sector, I found myself before the task to convince my future employees of the value of the knowledge and skills I got out of my education and their relevance in the context of business.
+When I started looking for a job after university with a major in philosophy, I found myself before the task to convince my future employees of the value of the knowledge and skills I got out of my education and their relevance in the context of business.
 Ever since I wonder what skills and attitudes - if any - are unique to a philosopher that makes him or her superbly suited for a job in the private sector.

 Regularly the discussion what the relationship between education and the private sector should be, comes to the surface in Belgium, as recently was the case.
 Often philosophy is portraited as a useless study that should be abolished - or at least made much more expensive than more practical studies.
 Maybe after my little project I will have some good arguments to argue against this standpoint.
 The question whether for instance economists are better prepared to meet the future challenges for business is handily ignored in the debate.